wrapperband/Tame-Mossley-FloodRisk/README.md

 River levels of > 140cm are flood warning levels.

+    Tame river Mossley , Rate of change of river level, per week 2012 - 2019

+Rate of change of river level, per week chart shows the rate of change of maximum river levels at Mossley.
+When compared to the rainfall charts, which show low or normal rainfall, the charts shows an upward trend of the change in river levels.

+i.e. The river level is going up visibly faster, on the low resolution daily chart.

+Simply put, the peaks of river level rise rate are generally increasing, when they should be going down.

 #### Tame river Mossley , Rate of change of river level, per week